 - Click the GDPR Subscriber Alert template.

 The template includes suggested language that you can edit.
-If you'd rather build your consent campaign from scratch, make sure you include an Update Profile link.
 Preview and test your email campaign as you normally would, and send it to your complete list.

 After you send your consent campaign, use your Marketing Permissions segments to communicate only with contacts who have expressly opted-in to your marketing.
 You may find it helpful to bulk unsubscribe all contacts who have not opted to receive any marketing from you.